Fraunhofer conducts research and produces innovations

 But the booming economy soon boosted the demand for contract research: Thanks to a range of innovative, top-quality products, Germany was becoming one of the world’s top export nations, and Fraunhofer kept pace with this rapid growth to enable it to cover the steadily increasing demand for research services.
-Today, more than 29,000 staff work in 75 institutes and research institutions with a total budget of 2.8 billion euros.
-Of this sum, 2.4 billion euros is generated through contract research.
+Today, over 30,000 employees work in 76 institutes and research institutions with a total budget of 2.9 billion euros.
+Of this sum, 2.5 billion euros is generated through contract research.

 Fraunhofer operates internationally

 International collaborations with excellent research partners and innovative companies around the world ensure direct access to regions of the greatest importance to present and future scientific progress and economic development.

 Globalization is a phenomenon that affects all areas of the economy, including the market for research and development services.
 To stay in the race, an organization has to measure itself against its international competitors, forging contacts and picking up on the latest technological trends.
 That is why Fraunhofer has been running outposts in the world’s major economic regions for many years.

 These offices maintain permanent contact to the economic regions and scientific areas that are most important for business today and in the future.
 As well as picking up on new trends, this also allows Fraunhofer to see how its own work stacks up against global benchmarks – a process that ultimately benefits its domestic customers, too.

 In most industry sectors, research is an essential prerequisite for building a successful business.
 But research does not come cheap, which is why companies need to focus on structuring their innovation work as efficiently as possible.